BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 When starting the application, this should be the first screen.
 Here you can either choose to create a completely new project or continue working on a previous project that was already created with the application.
 ![Start Screen](images/pp_welcome_screen.png)

 In the first case a new window will be opened where you can enter the name of the new project, and also see the file path where the new project will be stored.
 It is important to choose a name that is not already taken in the project's directory, otherwise it will cause an error that will also be indicated.
-After pressing the “Create project” button the application will create a new directory in the shown path with the entered name and within this directory are more directories where e.g. the computed petri nets or predictions are stored.
+After pressing the `Create project` button the application will create a new directory in the shown path with the entered name and within this directory are more directories where e.g. the computed petri nets or predictions are stored.
 ![Create Project](images/pp_create_new_project.png)

 If you decide to load an existing project you get an overview of the existing projects on the right side of the new window.
 On the left side you can enter which project you want to load.
-After pressing the “Select” button the application can access the files in the subdirectories of this project e.g. to compute a prediction.
+After pressing the `Select` button the application can access the files in the subdirectories of this project e.g. to compute a prediction.

 ![Select Project](images/pp_load_existing_project.png)